 You will likely need to initiate a conversation.
 Your initial leverage is that there is no requirement that you contribute financially to pay whatever share your neighbor is proposing or demanding, given that this is not a repair situation.

 You need not take a hostile tone, at least to begin.
 You might say something like, "I would be glad to contribute a one-third share.
-But since I would like all three sides of my fence to match, let's try to find a style that will work for both of us."
+But since I would like all three sides of my fence to match, and your plans will mean they no longer do, let's try to find a style that will work for both of us."

-You should also consider getting in touch with your neighborhood association, if you live in a planned community that is governed by one.
-Many neighborhood associations, particularly in small suburban communities, have very specific regulations regarding the design of common elements like fences.
+Also consider getting in touch with your neighborhood or homeowners' association (HOA), if you live in a planned community that is governed by one.
+Many neighborhood associations, particularly in small suburban communities, have regulations regarding the design of common elements like fences.
 Their aim is to maintain an aesthetic uniformity from house to house, so that a chain-link fence isn't followed by a white picket fence and then followed by a post-and-rail wooden fence.

 Perhaps your neighborhood association has a number of styles from which you and your neighbor can pick.

 If the above approaches do not work, your fallback option is to refuse to pay anything, and then add a new panel on your own property that matches your initial two, such that there would be two fence panels between your home and your neighbor's.
 This is not uncommon in suburban areas.
 But it is also highly inefficient, and will cost both of you more than simply agreeing on a fence design.
 It is in both of your interests to find an aesthetic that you agree on, and share part of the cost.